nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 How the `Logic` component works:

-1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command.
+1. When `Logic` is called upon to execute a command, it uses the `TaaParser` class to parse the user command.
 2. This results in a `Command` object which is executed by the `LogicManager`.
    * If the command takes in no arguments, the `Command` is directly created.
    * If the command takes in arguments, a parser is created to create the `Command`.
 3. The command can communicate with the `Model` when it is executed (e.g. to add a student).
 4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

-The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call.
+The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("student delete 1")` API call.

 ![Interactions Inside the Logic Component for the `delete 1` Command](images/DeleteSequenceDiagram.png)